OpenNMT/OpenNMT-tf/docs/configuration_reference.md

   # (optional) If true, makes a single pass over the training data (default: false).
   single_pass: false

-  # (optional) The maximum length of feature sequences during training (default: None).
+  # (optional) The maximum length of feature sequences during training (default: null).
   maximum_features_length: 70
-  # (optional) The maximum length of label sequences during training (default: None).
+  # (optional) The maximum length of label sequences during training (default: null).
   maximum_labels_length: 70

   # (optional) The width of the length buckets to select batch candidates from (default: 5).